ajmera26/UOBrs24317_EMATM0048/readme.md

 2. Install any necessary dependencies (if applicable).
 3. Run main.py to start the simulation.
 4. Input the required values for each quarter as prompted.

+# Part 2: Data Analytics -COVID-19 Data Analysis Project

+## Overview
+This project analyzes COVID-19 data using the disease.sh API.
+It involves data collection, cleaning, exploratory analysis, and generating insights into the pandemic's impact across various countries.

+## Steps in the Analysis
+### Step 1: Data Collection
+We fetched the latest COVID-19 statistics for multiple countries, including:

+ - Total confirmed cases
+ - Total deaths
+ - Total recoveries
+ - Active cases
+ - Population

+### Step 2: Data Cleaning
+The collected data was cleaned by removing missing values to ensure the dataset's integrity and accuracy for analysis.

+### Step 3: Exploratory Data Analysis (EDA)
+We explored the dataset through:

+ - Summary Statistics to understand overall trends.
+ - Distributions to analyze confirmed cases and deaths.
+ - Correlation Matrix to investigate relationships between variables.

+### Step 4: Asking Interesting Questions
+We formulated questions to gain deeper insights into the data:

+ - Population vs. Confirmed Cases: Does population size correlate with confirmed cases?
+ - Top 10 Countries by Death Rate: Which countries have the highest death rates?
+ - ecovery Rate Distribution: Which countries have the highest recovery rates?

+### Step 5: Predictive Analysis
+We used linear regression to predict the number of confirmed cases and deaths based on factors like population and recovery rate.

+#### Key Findings
+ - Moderate Correlation: Population size and confirmed cases showed a moderate correlation.
+ - High Death Rates: Countries with poor healthcare infrastructure, like Yemen, had the highest death rates.
+ - Efficient Recoveries: Some countries achieved very high recovery rates, such as North Korea and Singapore.

+### Technologies Used

+Python: For data processing and analysis

+Libraries:
+ - pandas: Data manipulation
+ - matplotlib and seaborn: Data visualization
+ - scikit-learn: Predictive modeling

+### Future Work
+ - Include additional factors like healthcare infrastructure or government response.
+ - Explore time-series data for trend analysis.
+ - Improve predictive model accuracy.

+### How to Run
+1. Clone the repository.
+2. Install required Python packages:

+      pip install -r requirements.txt

+3. Run the scripts in sequence:

+      data_collection.py: Fetches data from the API.
+      data_cleaning.py: Cleans the data for analysis.
+      eda.py: Generates visualizations and insights.
+      predictive_analysis.py: Builds predictive models.